-Industrial Activity means (1) the 10 categories of industrial activities identified in 40 CFR 122.26(b)(14)(i-ix and\xi), (2) any facility conducting any activities described in Table 1, or (3) any facility identified by Ecology as a significant contributor of pollutants.
+Industrial Activity means (1) the 11 categories of industrial activities identified in 40 CFR 122.26(b)(14)(i-xi) that must apply for either coverage under this permit or no exposure certification, (2) any facility conducting any activities described in Table 1, and (3) the activities occurring at any facility identified by Ecology as a significant contributor of pollutants.
+Table 1 lists the 11 categories of industrial activities identified in 40 CFR 122.26(b)(14)(i-xi) in a different format.